Time Management for Solo Cooking.

 Here's how to make room on any given weekly menu, so nothing goes to waste:

-• Complete remaining recipes as time allows.
+- Complete remaining recipes as time allows.

-• Prioritize fresh-produce-rich "no frozen leftovers" servings from section 1 whenever dining at home during the week.
+- Prioritize fresh-produce-rich "no frozen leftovers" servings from Section 1 whenever dining at home during the week.

-• Freeze section 2 servings.
+- Freeze Section 2 servings.

-• Leave section 3 servings in the freezer.
+- Leave Section 3 servings in the freezer.

 Code fast and flexible recipes with washi during planning:

-Low-no prep section 1 recipes made from fresh ingredients cut down on prep time without compromising freshness.
+Low-no prep Section 1 recipes made from fresh ingredients cut down on prep time without compromising freshness.
 Fresh, fast whip-ups like sandwiches, yogurt bows, or charcuterie are perfect for lightening up weekly task lists.

-• Code fresh & fast recipes with FRESH & FAST washi.
+- Code fresh & fast recipes with FRESH & FAST washi.

 Here are ten steps to managing kitchen workflow like a pro:

-3. Cut down on shopping and cooking time by freezing a conservative rotation of freezer preps.
+- Cut down on shopping and cooking time by freezing a conservative rotation of freezer preps.
 Prepared recipe components, sides, freezer meals, snacks & treats, and ingredient scraps are all serious time savers.

-4. Complete each week's meal plan & shopping list before shopping day.
+- Complete each week's meal plan & shopping list before shopping day.

-6. Knock out prep-ahead tasks when it's convenient.
+- Knock out prep-ahead tasks when it's convenient.

-10. Start a digital recipe box using a free or cheap note taking or word processing app like Apple Notes, Google Keep, Goodnotes, or Google Docs.
+- Start a digital recipe box using a free or cheap note taking or word processing app like Google Keep (my choice for Chrome users), Apple Notes, Goodnotes, or Google Docs.
 It's easy!
+Use the Try & Buy page's Recipe Link Library to keep links to recipes beyond your personal collection.

 Crossing the finish line is fun!